openlibhums/memory-alpha/content/pages/support/article-management/article-metadata.md

 ## Identifiers

-Janeway can mint CrossRef and DataCite DOIs<!-- missing hyperlinks --> and, if working with data imported from other platforms, can also maintain existing publisher IDs such as an OJS ID.
+Janeway can mint [CrossRef](../identifiers/crossref-article-doi.md) and [DataCite DOIs](../identifiers/datacite-dois.md) and, if working with data imported from other platforms, can also maintain existing publisher IDs such as an OJS ID.
 Identifiers can be managed on an individual basis or, for CrossRef DOIs, in bulk.

 Identifiers associated with an article can be found through **Identifiers** under **Logs, documents and more**.